rokopt/spec/src/architecture/m1/ethereum-bridge.md

 Ethereum side.

 ## Ethereum State Inclusion
-We want to store data identifying which Ethereum blocks have been seen by 2/3 staking validators in the blockchain storage.
-These will be Ethereum block headers along with messages from the Ethereum smart contracts relevant to the bridge.
+We want to store data identifying which Ethereum blocks have been seen and validated by at least 2/3 staking validators in the blockchain storage.
+The data stored from each Ethereum block will be:
+ * The block header
+ * The block hash
+ * Messages from the Ethereum smart contracts relevant to the bridge.
 We may also we to include Merkle proofs of inclusion of these messages in the relevant blocks.
 We might also implement policies to prune old / irrelevant data or do checkpointing.